 Who will be the main driver?

-Where all will you drive (terrain, highway, city, etc)
+Where will you drive (terrain, highway, city, etc)

-Simple car buying tips for women to rid the bullshit start before you go start with an online search!
+Simple car buying tips for women to rid of the bullshit start before you go start with an online search!

-Before I step foot in a dealership, I review the Google reviews.
+Before I step foot in a dealership, I review Google reviews.

 I want to know, who’s who, and what the staff is like.